 Indigenous Central and South Asian Cannabis varieties face imminent extinction.

-When non-native varieties are introduced in an uncontrolled way to ancient centres such as the Himalaya, introgressive hybridization and genetic swamping cause irreversible loss of biodiversity.
+When non-native varieties are introduced in an uncontrolled way to ancient centres of diversity such as the Himalaya, introgressive hybridization and genetic swamping cause irreversible loss of biodiversity.

 This wipes out crucial genetic variation for the future of Cannabis and with that disappears the heritage of local communities, in this case the plants that produce legendary products such as hand-rubbed Himalayan charas.

 The vasty majority of the biodiversity of subsp. indica is in the Hindu Kush, Himalaya, and Central Asia.
 Collection and preservation is urgently needed.

 Crucial reading is this April 2020 study co-authored by Dr. Ernest Small, a renowned crop scientist, taxonomist, and expert on Cannabis: A classification of endangered high-THC cannabis (Cannabis sativa subsp. indica) domesticates and their wild relatives